 Centaur is evolving from a traditional publishing and events business into a B2B business information group.
 Centaur’s principal activities are the provision of business information, events and marketing solutions to selected professional markets.
-Our business is organised into three market segments: Marketing; Professional Services and Financial Services.
+Our business is organised into three market segments: Xeim (Marketing); Professional Services and Financial Services.

 Centaur Media plc is the holding company of the Group.
 Centaur Communications Limited, which is a wholly owned subsidiary of Centaur Media plc, is the main operating company for the Group.

-Centaur is headquartered in London, where approximately59% of employees are based, and has other smaller offices in Portsmouth, UK; New York, USA; and Singapore.
-The Group had an annual reported revenue of £72.6 million for the year ended 31 December 2017.
-On a continuing operations basis revenue was £65.4m following the disposal of Home Interest during 2017.
+Centaur is headquartered in London, where approximately 56% of employees are based, and has other smaller offices in Portsmouth, UK and New York, USA.
+The Group had an annual reported revenue of £70.5 million for the year ended 31 December 2018.

 Our Supply Chain

 The services provided to the Group by suppliers include print and distribution of our products, IT services, venue hire, event/exhibition set-up services (including stand and shell scheme fitting and electrical installation) and building facilities support (including cleaners, security and office furniture).
 In addition, the Group also uses IT contractors and consultants in parts of the business.

 Goods purchased by the Group include IT equipment and merchandise for our events and exhibitions.
 These are typically purchased from large multinational corporations which have their own supply chain principles and ethical standards.